 Family Drug and Alcohol Court (FDAC) - Evaluation Research Study

-- to describe the FDAC pilot and identify set-up and implementation lessons
+- to describe the FDAC pilot and identify set-up and implementation lessons.

 - to indicate whether this different approach might lead to better outcomes for children and parents.

-The Research Team
+The FDAC Evaluation Team

-- Professor Judith Harwin (principal investigator)
+Professor Judith Harwin - principal investigator

-- Dr Carla Matias (research fellow, stage 1: June 2008 to August 2010)
+Dr Carla Matias (research fellow, June 2008 to August 2010)